-It remains to explain that $E(C',\bz,q)\ne E(C,\bz,q)$ in the preceding paragraph.
-Clearly, the inequality holds if $C$ and $C'$ have distinct tangents at $q$.
-We claim that the relation $T_qC=T_qC'$ holds in at most one point of $\bz$: indeed, due to $n\ge4$, the position and the tangents to $C$ at two points can be chosen in a generic way; since the remaining $n-2$ points of $\bz$ vary in an $(n-3)$-dimensional family, a curve $C'$ passing through $\bz$ and tangent to $C$ at two points would vary in an $(n+1)$-dimensional family contrary to the upper bound $n$.
-That is, we always can choose a point $q\in\bz$ at which $T_qC\ne T_qC'$. \end{proof}
+It remains to explain that $E(C',\bp,p)\ne E(C,\bp,p)$ in the preceding paragraph.
+Clearly, the inequality holds if $C$ and $C'$ have distinct tangents at $p$.
+We claim that the relation $T_qC=T_qC'$ holds in at most one point of $\bp$: indeed, due to $n\ge4$, the position and the tangents to $C$ at two points can be chosen in a generic way; since the remaining $n-2$ points of $\bp$ vary in an $(n-3)$-dimensional family, a curve $C'$ passing through $\bp$ and tangent to $C$ at two points would vary in an $(n+1)$-dimensional family contrary to the upper bound $n$.
+That is, we always can choose a point $p\in\bp$ at which $T_pC\ne T_pC'$. \end{proof}

-\begin{remark} The use of the envelope in the end of the proof of Lemma \ref{lbs8} resembles the construction in the proof of \cite[Theorem 3.1]{IKS0} on the lack of invariance of Welschinger-type signed count of real plane curves of positive genera. \end{remark}
+\begin{remark} The use of the enveloping curve in the end of the proof of Lemma \ref{lbs8} resembles the proof of \cite[Theorem 3.1]{IKS0} stating the lack of invariance of Welschinger's signed count of real plane curves of positive genera. \end{remark}